open-ephys/next-gen-system/doc/whitepaper_extended/README.md

 ![Example hardware configuration of a Open Instruments system with three connected breakout boards.
 In addition to the DIO board that provides the electrical connections between the FPGA and the breakout boards, a 3rd party FMC board is shown, connected to the FPGA trhough the seconds FMC connector.](imgs/system_overview.png)

+_Example hardware configuration of a Open Instruments system with three connected breakout boards.
+In addition to the DIO board that provides the electrical connections between the FPGA and the breakout boards, a 3rd party FMC board is shown, connected to the FPGA trhough the seconds FMC connector._

 We have built a prototype system based on parts of these specifications that delivers full use of the PCIe bus (12Gbps troughput currently, up to 100Gbps with other FPGA boards) for >10.000 channels sampled at 30kHz, and low latency of  <100μs round trip to and from host PC, so that high level languages and libraries can be used for closed-loop experiments.
 The same system could also be used for dynamic clamp applications using a real-time OS, delivering <10μs loop capability.

 The open instruments standard does not specify or constrain the design of either the data sources, nor the software used for data acquisition, but specifies a flexible interconnect between the two.